Dec 13, 2023

 Your actual retirement age will likely fall somewhere between when you'd like to retire and when you can afford to retire.
 It can also be a moving target as you make your way through your career, consider your goals, and determine what's possible.

-In a world where the average lifespace is getting closer to 100, more people are also thinking about staying professionally active for longer.
+In a world where the average lifespan is getting closer to 100, more people are also thinking about staying professionally active for longer.
 Studies have shown that delaying retirement by one year can even decrease your mortality rate by 11%.
 The reasoning behind this is that work keeps your mind and body active, which can help maintain your physical and cognitive abilities.

-So what does retirement age actually look like in the US?
+So what does the retirement age actually look like in the US?
 Based on a LIMRA Secure Retirement Institute analysis, roughly 51% of Americans retire between the ages of 61-61 followed by 13% of Americans retiring between ages 55-60.

 2) How much should you save for retirement?